Fleafa/bushido-risen-sun/content/Rulebook/terms_concepts/Virtue Tokens.md

 When a Virtue Token is spent by the profile which has it, it chooses one of the available abilities.
 Some models have abilities that can only be used by spending a Virtue Token.
-When a model spends a Virtue Token you may choose one permitted ability on the card of any [Friendly](Enemy-Friendly) model [[in play]].
+When a model spends a Virtue Token you may choose one permitted ability on the card of any [Friendly](Enemy-Friendly.md) model [[In Play]].

 > [!NOTE]
 >  The abilities usually say “This model...”.